Swetabh333/Spyne_frontend/README.md

 # Spyne Task

 This project is created as a part of selection process for Spyne.
 It uses Supabase for image storage and retreival.
+JWT Tokens are used for safe authentication and user management.
 It implements a car management system and helps perform the following tasks:

 - User can login/signup
 - Users can add a car with upto 10 images, title, description and tags